ianmah/ianmah/README.md

 ### Hi there 👋

 I'm Ian!
 I love building things and experimenting with new tech.
+Mainly experienced with frontend/web dev, but am interested in fullstack and everything else.

 - 📚 Studying Computer Science at the University of British Columbia
 - 💼 Currently looking for internships